MauroDataMapper/docs/docs/installing/docker.md

 ## System requirements

 The simplest installation method is to run our preconfigured application using [Docker](https://www.docker.com).
 Any operating system, on a server or desktop, running **Docker** can run **Mauro Data Mapper**, but please note that some organisations may restrict the use of
 **Docker** on virtual machines.

+We advise a minimum of 2 CPUs and 4GBs RAM just to run this system this does not allow for the requirements to have an operating system running as well.
+Therefore we recommend a 4 CPU and 8GB RAM server.

+The default install of Docker inside Linux configures the docker engine with unlimited access to the server's resources, however if running in Windows or Mac OS X the Docker Toolbox will need to be configured

 ---